KDE/digikam-doc/setup_application/metadata_settings.rst

 ExifTool Settings
 -----------------

-ExifTool is a backend engine that digiKam can use to process operations on metadata, as wiew, read, and write.
+ExifTool is a backend engine that digiKam can use to process operations on metadata, as view, read, and write.
 This panel only show the detection of the ExifTool binary program, and the supported formats with the respective read and write features.

 .. figure:: images/setup_metadata_exiftool.webp
     :alt: